- What's On

 - Venue Hire

-Part of a series of ‘Friday night experiments’ featuring live music, conversations and original commissions from pioneering women at the forefront of music, art and science.
+Making Waves is the fourth event in ‘The Hexagon Experiment’ – a six-part series of ‘Friday night experiments’ bringing together pioneering women at the forefront of music, art and science.

 Presented by Manchester based creative music charity Brighter Sound and the National Graphene Institute at The University of Manchester, as part of the Great Exhibition of the North 2018.

 The Hexagon Experiment is part of Both Sides Now – a three-year initiative run by Brighter Sound to support, inspire and showcase women in music across the North of England.

 Please see the following link to sign up for free tickets: